Laura J. Bloomberg: Early life and education

 Bloomberg earned a Bachelor of Science in special education and teaching from St. Cloud State University, a Master of Science in education psychology and measurement from Cornell University, and a Ph.D. in educational policy and administration from the University of Minnesota.

 Career

 Bloomberg began her career at the University of Minnesota as the associate director of the Institute on Community Integration and also taught in the Educational Policy and Administration Department.
 Bloomberg also served as principal and K-12 district administrator of the West Metro Education Program.

 In 2013, Bloomberg was appointed associate dean of the Humphrey School of Public Affairs.
-In 2017, she became the school’s seventh dean and first female dean.
+In 2017, she became the school's seventh dean and first female dean.

 In 2021, Bloomberg left the University of Minnesota to become the provost and senior vice president for academic affairs at Cleveland State University.
-Bloomberg was named the University’s eighth president in 2022, succeeding Harlan M. Sands.
+Bloomberg was named the university's eighth president in 2022, succeeding Harlan M. Sands.

+In July 2025, Bloomberg announced CSU would be shutting down its U-Pass program, limiting access to public transit for those previously issued passes.
+In September 2025, more cuts were reported, specifically targeting CSU's LGBTQ+ and Women's Center and other campus programs related to Diversity, Equality, & Inclusion (DEI) initiatives as a result of Ohio Senate Bill 1, passed on June 27, 2025.
+On October 3, 2025, Bloomberg announced the university had transferred control of WCSB to Ideastream Public Media, the region's public media broadcaster, replacing the station's campus format with jazz programming.

+Personal life

+Laura J. Bloomberg is married to environmental attorney Jon Bloomberg.